PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-Standard.md

 - Slot 1: The 1st boss on the list. (the top one)
 - Slot 2: The 2nd boss on the list.
 - Slot 3: The 3rd boss on the list.

+### Host Switch

+When running multiple Switches, this selects which one will be the hosting Switch.
+The host will be able to pick the boss.
+Everyone else will join the host.

 ## Per-Switch Options